sergiotocalini/jenkix/README.md

 # Dependencies
 ## Packages
-* ksh
+* curl
 * jq
-* curl
+* ksh
 * sudo

 ### Debian/Ubuntu
 ```
-~# sudo apt install ksh jq curl sudo
+~# sudo apt install curl jq ksh sudo
 ~#
 ```
 ### Red Hat
 ```
-~# sudo yum install ksh curl jq sudo
+~# sudo yum install curl jq ksh sudo
 ~#
 ```
 # Deploy
 ## Sudoers
-The deploy script is not intended to advise which approach you should implemented nor deploy the sudoers configuration but the user that will run the script needs be running with sudo privileges.
+The deploy script is not intended to advise which approach you should implemented nor deploy the sudoers configuration but the user that will run the script needs to have sudo privileges for some checks.

 There are two options to setting up sudoers for the user:
 1. Provided sudo all